HomeTutorialsRisks Of Cryptojacking In Mobile Devices

 • An attacker can also hack other digital wallets using the device’s resources to steal cryptocurrency.

-• While malware usually disrupts and damages a victim’s device and their data, cryptojacking scripts don’t cause any other harm.
+• While malware usually disrupts and damages a victim's device and data, cryptojacking scripts don't cause any other harm.

 How Does Mobile Device Cryptojacking Work?

-Hackers also send their potential victim’s phishing emails in hopes they click on the link included in the email.
+Hackers also send their potential victims phishing emails in hopes they click on the link included in the email.
 Upon clicking this link, an attachment will automatically download onto their device.
 This will execute the installation of the crypto mining code.

 How To Detect Cryptojacking Attacks